 Now that you see the importance of setting expectations so everyone’s working together for the greater good of the project, when should you set them?
 In truth, it depends on the specifics of your project, but typical points when you should consider doing so are:

-- When there are turf wars over client access
+- When there are turf wars over team member’s time

-- When there may be higher priority activities you’re competing with
+- When there may be higher priority activities you’re competing against

 The fact is: it’s never too late to set expectations, but the earlier you do, and the more frequently you revisit, review, and reset expectations, the more smoothly the project will go.